solita/solita.github.com/_posts/2017-04-07-making-software-testing-easier-with-clojure.md

   (alter-var-root #'system component/stop))
 ```

-The defined system fixture works well, but since most of the testable components are going to depend on db and https server component, defining these over and over again in every test file would be a waste of time.
+The defined system fixture works well, but since most of the testable components are going to depend on :db and :https-server component, defining these over and over again in every test file would be a waste of time.
 We would like to simply initialise the test system and add the testable components in it.
-This problem can be solved by writing a [Clojure macro](https://clojure.org/reference/macros) which defines the testable system with common components, db and https-server in this case, and lets us add more components if we wish:
+This problem can be solved by writing a [Clojure macro](https://clojure.org/reference/macros) which defines the testable system with common components, :db and :https-server in this case, and let's us add more components if we wish:

 ```clojure
 (defmacro extend-system-fixture